Signs your website needs a redesign

 You never added an SSL to your website

-Do you want me to look it over?
+Do you want to discuss a redesign?

 If you feel you need to update your website design and aren’t sure, please reach out.
 I would be happy to review your website and let you know if it’s time to refresh your design.